 Bee Squad Bee Network

 When you become part of the UMN Bee Squad Bee Network, you join a constellation of individuals, families, nonprofits and corporations that have chosen to actively support bees with the common goal of bringing back a bee-friendly world.
 With honey bee colonies in your yard, on your rooftop, or campus, you will find yourself engaged in conversations about pollinators with family members, co-workers, and neighbors.
 It is these vital exchanges that lead to learning, to minds changing, and to communities rethinking how they care for the environment.
 Putting honey bees on your property does not save the bees.
 It engages people with the world of pollinators, and inspires them to take actions on behalf of all pollinators.

-The Bee Squad Bee Network allows the Bee Squad to collect data on honey bee colonies throughout the Twin Cities and metropolitan area, identifying trends in particular geographic areas and gaining insights into honey bee health.
+Your membership to the Bee Network allows the Bee Squad to collect data on honey bee colonies throughout the Twin Cities and metropolitan area, identifying trends in particular geographic areas and gaining insights into honey bee health.
 Your bees will contribute to the science of good beekeeping; Bee Squad uses the data from your bees to communicate best management practices to beekeepers in the region and to contribute to the national conversation amongst beekeepers and scientists on how to make our bees thrive.

-- A location for the hive approved by a Bee Squad team member
+A location for the hive approved by a Bee Squad team member

-- A place to store extra equipment accessible to your beekeeper
+A place to store extra equipment accessible to your beekeeper

-- Permit if required by local ordinance
+Beekeeping permit if required by local ordinance

 Service Fees and Equipment Costs